August 2006 - August 2012

 Recently, our laboratory has been focused on temporal aspects of olfactory coding.
 We discovered that a) olfactory neuronal code at the level of olfactory bulb is temporally very precise (~10 ms) [Shusterman-2011], and b) the mammalian olfactory system can read and interpret temporal patterns at this time scales [Smear-2011].
 Our efforts are directed towards establishing causal connection between neuronal coding and animal behavior.

-Our lab is moving to the Neuroscience Institute at NYU Medical School in September 2012.
+Our lab moved to the Neuroscience Institute at NYU Medical School in September 2012.

 The power of combining psychophysical and neurophysiological methods has been demonstrated in the study of visual information processing, especially in primates.
 As a model organism, mice enable us to use modern genetic tools to monitor, modify, and control brain circuits.
 Using a mouse to study sensory information processing leads naturally to focusing on olfaction because of its high relevance to rodent behavior.